 Airport Off-Site Wetland Mitigation

-This 9.06±-acre forested/scrub-shrub Wetland Mitigation Project consisted of four separate wetland creation “pods” was constructed in Selbyville during spring 2012 as off-site compensatory mitigation for runway expansion activities conducted at the Sussex County Airport in Georgetown, Delaware in order to resolve an outstanding wetland violation from the 1990s,
+This 9.06± acre forested/scrub-shrub Wetland Mitigation project consisted of four separate wetland creation “pods” that were constructed in Selbyville, Delaware during spring 2012 as off-site compensatory mitigation for runway expansion activities conducted at the Delaware Coastal Airport in Georgetown in order to resolve an outstanding wetland violation from the 1990s,

 Based on these investigations, Landmark developed a wetland mitigation plan and report that detailed the proposed wetland creation design, construction methods, wetland plantings and seed mixes, schedule, and monitoring plans.
 Once the wetland plan was approved by the EPA, Landmark supervised the mitigation wetland construction and planting, inspected and monitored the project area throughout the first growing season, and conducted post-construction surveys of wildlife, vegetation, hydrology and soil within the project area.

-Landmark will continue to survey post-construction conditions within the project area and submit findings and recommendations to the EPA in annual monitoring reports for up to nine years.
+Landmark was to continue to monitor post-construction conditions within the project area and submit findings and recommendations to the EPA in annual monitoring reports for up to nine years.
+But after the fifth year, the EPA required only site visits for the sixth and final year.